tudorjuravlea/tudorjuravlea/README.md

 **Community.**
 Co-host of the ProductTank Bucharest and ProductTank Brussels meetups.
-Programs Manager at Product Makers Romania.
-Organizer of the UX Bucharest Meetup and of the Design Thinking Romania Meetup.
+Programs Manager at Product Makers Romania, the largest Product Community in Romania Organizer of the UX Bucharest Meetup and of the Design Thinking Romania Meetup.
 Co-founder of the Romanian Association for User Experience (ARUX) and of Design Unfold.
-Co-organizer of the Design Thinking Forum.
+Co-organizer of the Design Thinking Forum and UX Bucharest conferences.
-Startup mentor at Innovation Labs.
+Startup mentor at Innovation Labs, the largest startup accelerator in Romania.
 Product Design Mentor for 9 years at The Informal School of IT.

 ---

-### Tools I build
+### Tools I am building

 **[fidelity-machine](https://github.com/tudorjuravlea/fidelity-machine)**.
 Open-source design system fidelity tool (Apache-2.0). *On brand.
 On system.
 On point.* A design-system fidelity gate for AI-generated UI: lock the brand, generate through the mold, refuse anything off-system.
 Built from real production design-system work.